 The final step in implementing an effective building maintenance program for your facility’s HVAC system involves the professional recommendations provided by expert technicians who have performed the assessment and reviewed the appropriate regulatory guidelines for your facility.
 These recommendations fall into three categories:

 The first category includes items that should be addressed immediately either because they are relatively inexpensive and can have a dramatic impact on improving the efficiency or performance of the system, or because they are out of compliance at the time of the assessment.

 The second category includes professional recommendations for energy savings, performance enhancements, and suggested usage adjustments that may or may not require a capital investment.
 These recommendations usually need to be planned and budgeted for, and they lead to future gains as the improvements are made.

 The third category lays out the recommended maintenance plan that’s been specifically created for your facility’s HVAC system, based on what equipment is installed, what condition it’s currently in, and how it will be used in the coming months and years.
 This plan will be set up to optimize the equipment’s performance, energy efficiency, and lifespan in an effort to save money and maintain a comfortable and safe environment inside the facility.

 Ready to learn more?
+Get the facility manager's guide to planned maintenance for Chicago buildings.
 Contact Midwest Mechanical today to find out how our experienced Chicago HVAC professionals can work with you to review your facility systems for the most efficient and cost-effective operation.